 Sea walls are important coastal protection structures that help prevent flooding and erosion.
-They are often built to create a barrier along the shoreline, providing the needed structural support to keep waves from eroding away at the coastline.
+They are often built to create a barrier along the shoreline, providing the structural support needed to keep waves from eroding the coastline.

-These sea walls can be made from concrete, steel, or piles of rocks and boulders, depending on the area and purpose for building them.
+These sea walls can be made from concrete, steel, or piles of rocks and boulders, depending on the area and the purpose for which they are being built.

 Sea walls can also be designed to absorb wave energy or redirect it away from certain areas, thus minimizing damage to coastal infrastructure.
 In addition to protecting against flooding and erosion, sea walls can offer protection against hurricanes and storm surges, make recreational water access safer, and even serve as wildlife habitats.